globalbioticinteractions/globalbioticinteractions.github.io/pensoft/2020-07-13-pensoft-plazi-globi-notes.md

 3. How to improve tagging of subject - verb - object of interactions in tables?
 Re-use inline taxon-name tag approach?
 4. Decide on way to provide feedback on indexed Pensoft interaction tables.
 Feedback link?
 Email?
 5. How to properly cite a table?
 How to link straight into a published table?
+6. Can indexed interaction be used to generate nanopublication drafts?
+To be used as curation and communication.

+### action

+1. (Jorrit) share the sparql queries in GloBI code
+1. (Mariya) review sparql in GloBI code
+1. (Mariya) make github public
+1. (Jorrit) add globi.json and .travis.yml to github repo to enable indexing and review
+1. review the tables that were not indexed
+1. (Mariya) add annotated table captions to include taxonomic names
+1. (Jorrit) share example of how to read the review.tsv
+1. (Jorrit) share example for review by Lyubo, Mariya et al. of nanopub extracted from interaction tables using ```elton nanopubs```
+1. (Lyubo, Mariya) to propose improvements/changes/alternate to existing ```elton nanopubs``` output